Ylvauk/callback-array-methods-lab/README.md

          </p></details>

 -   Now that he's found him, he can just use `capitalizedMinions[1]` to select kevin and capitalize his name.
+-   Delete the second occurence of 'kevin'.
 -   Once that's done, check again using `every` whether or not `capitalizedMinions` is all capitalized correctly

     -   <details><summary><strong>Example output:</strong></summary><p>